 "Tell me," he answered, after a moment's thought, "what time it was when we stood together on yonder peak.
 Not exact to the minute!" he added hastily, reading a protest in the young man's face.
 "An' thy guess be within one poor half-hour of the mark, 'tis all I ask of thy mother's son!
 Then will I tell thee, true to the last inch, how far we shall have trudged betwixt three and nine of the clock!"
-A groan was the young man's only reply; while his convulsed features and the deep wrinkles that chased each other across his manly brow, revealed the abyss of arithmetical agony into which one chance question had plunged him. - 2.
-Set up the "arithmetical" problem as an equation or equations to be solved.
+A groan was the young man's only reply; while his convulsed features and the deep wrinkles that chased each other across his manly brow, revealed the abyss of arithmetical agony into which one chance question had plunged him. - 1.
+State the "arithmetical" problem(s) being posed in your own words.
+[2] - 2.
+Set up the "arithmetical" problem(s) as an equation or equations to be solved.
 [3] - 3.
-Solve the arithmetical question.
+Solve the arithmetical problem(s).
 (With or without the equations from question 2.)
 Include a complete explanation of why your solution is correct.
-[4] Bonus.
+[5] Trivia.
 Who wrote this tale?
 Where does it appear?
-[1]
+[Just for fun!]